axonivy-market/kafka-connector/kafka-connector-product/README.md

 ### Other tools

 On the web you will find stand-alone tools like [Offset Explorer](https://www.offsetexplorer.com) [^1] and web-based tools.
-These tools differ in their licence conditions, so please look at their web-pages.

-[^1]: Please note the licence conditions.
+Please note the licence conditions.

 ## Setup